Samsung Galaxy Z Fold 7: Camera

-The Galaxy Z Fold 7 features a triple rear camera system, comprising a 200 MP wide-angle sensor, a 12 MP ultra-wide lens, and a 10 MP telephoto lens with 3× optical zoom.
-For selfies and video calls, it includes a 10 MP cover-camera and a 10 MP hole punch camera on the main display.
+The Galaxy Z Fold 7 features a triple rear camera system, comprising a 200 MP wide-angle sensor (similar to the Galaxy Z Fold SE), a 12 MP ultra-wide lens, and a 10 MP telephoto lens with 3× optical zoom.
+For selfies and video calls, it includes a 10 MP cover camera and a 10 MP hole-punch camera on the main display.

 Image processing is handled by Samsung's ProVisual Engine, an image signal processor (ISP) that supports always-on 10-bit HDR+ color, applies noise reduction, and enables video capture in low-light conditions.
-It also performs motion detection and scene analysis to automatically adjust camera settings based on subject and lighting.
+It also performs motion detection and scene analysis to automatically adjust camera settings based on the subject and lighting conditions.